ComPWA/compwa.github.io/docs/develop.md

 [Common Partial Wave Analysis](https://github.com/ComPWA).
 Where possible, we use the
-[source code of the AmpForm repository](https://github.com/ComPWA/AmpForm) as example, because its file structure is comparable to that of ComPWA repositories.
+[source code of the AmpForm repository](https://github.com/ComPWA/AmpForm) as example, because its file structure is comparable to that of other ComPWA repositories.

-::::{tip} To start developing, simply run the following in the a cloned repository on your machine:
+::::{tip} To start developing, simply run the following from a cloned repository on your machine:

 :::{tabbed} Conda